hyperium/hyperium.github.io/_guides/server/echo.md

 # extern crate hyper;
 use std::ascii::AsciiExt;
 use futures::Stream;
-use futures::stream::Map;
 use hyper::Chunk;
 # fn main() {}
 ```

-A `Body` implements the `Stream` trait from futures, producing a bunch of `Chunk`s, as data comes in.
-A `Chunk` is just a convenient type from hyper that represents a bunch of bytes.
-It can be easily converted into other typical containers of bytes.
+A `Body` implements the `Stream` trait from futures, producing a bunch of
+`Chunk`s, as data comes in.
+A `Chunk` is just a convenient type from hyper
+that represents a bunch of bytes.
+It can be easily converted into other
+typical containers of bytes.

 Next, let's make a function that maps our bytes into uppercase: